PedroAugustoBraz/PedroAugustoBraz/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 15 years old, currently living in Brazil.
-I have fluency in English.
+  - 💬 I am 18 years old, currently living in Brazil.
+I have basic fluency in English.

   - ⚡ I enjoy playing instruments, whether it's a guitar, trumpet, or piano, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving. \o/
 </details>